Mari’s Gardens Opens in Kailua

 Photo: Robbie Dingeman

 That combination of practical and playful comes from the Lau family, whom you might know from Fred Lau’s long career as a landscaper.
-Maybe you’ve purchased citrus trees from the 18-acre nursery in Mililani that the family’s owned since 2008.
+Maybe you’ve purchased citrus trees or orchids from the 18-acre nursery in Mililani that the family’s owned since 2008.
 Or you might have discovered Mari’s Urban Garden in Kaka‘ako, where you found a polka-dot begonia in the cutest pot you own for your apartment.
 That store has been the brainchild of Mari Lau, Fred’s daughter, who weaves her own aesthetic into the business.

 Mari and Fred Lau at Mari’s Gardens in Mililani.
 Photo: Robbie Dingeman